 KEY STAGE 4

 In Years 10 and 11 a degree of choice is available within a broad curriculum framework.
 The choices are made in Year 9 by students and their parents, in consultation with subject and form tutors.
-All students take GCSE Religious Studies however parents wishing to withdraw their children from studies involving Religious Education should contact Mrs Wheatland, Senior Assistant Headteacher.
+The majority of students take GCSE Religious Studies however parents wishing to withdraw their children from studies involving Religious Education should contact Mrs Wheatland, Senior Assistant Headteacher.

 Assessment of all students' progress is carried out regularly, and is used to review grouping arrangements in subjects which are organised into ability sets.
 These are kept as flexible as possible to allow students to change according to progress.